pulumi/docs/reference/pkg/nodejs/@pulumi/aws/ec2/index.md

 ```

-The IAM instance profile to associate
+The name attribute of the IAM instance profile to associate
 with launched instances.

 <h3 class="pdoc-member-header">